 The more durable and tannic wines are combined with the classic maceration vinified.
 Most of these are bottled after one year.
 There is one every year on the second Sunday in December auction (Auctioning) wines with a charitable purpose.
 This "Hospices de Beaujeu" was first held in 1797.
-That was 62 years before the much more famous one Hospices de Beaune, The price of a bottle item has to be outbid until the flame of a candle has gone out.
+That was 62 years before the much more famous one Hospices de Beaune, The price of a bottle item has to be beaten until the flame of a candle has gone out.
 The association owns 65 vineyards.
 A specialty in Beaujolais is the traditional serving bottle Pot Lyonnais with an extremely thick glass bottom, which allows the previously chilled wine to be kept cool on the table for longer.

 The multi-level quality pyramid is based on that used throughout the region Burgundy classification for layers or wines.
 Instead of four, there are only three levels, which means there are no grands crus:

 Beaujolais Villages : The appellation covers around 5,000 hectares of vineyards in the north.
 The fictional dividing line to the south is the municipality of Villefranche-sur-Saône.
 The floors are made of granite, porphyry and slate with sand and clay (without lime).
 The weathering of the granite rock in the form of quartz sand forms a layer from ten centimeters to several meters thick at certain points.
 This is the soil on which the Gamay vine gives the best results.
-A total of 38 municipalities have the right to change the name to Beaujolais on t, of which the ten cru status below have.
+A total of 38 municipalities have the right to change the name to Beaujolais on t, of which the ten cru statuses below have.
 If it is a blend of two or more municipalities, "Beaujolais Villages" must be used.
 Eight municipalities have the right to consider the wines as Mâcon-Villages and four of them as Saint-Véran market.